 Students must submit the Doctoral Dissertation Committee Appointment Form in GradPath after successful completion of the comprehensive exam.

 This is a technical presentation, before the dissertation committee and public, in defense of the completed dissertation (see Final Defense Instructions).
-The Dissertation Committee must have a copy of the dissertation at least 3 weeks in advance of the defense.
+The Dissertation Committee and GPC must have a copy of the dissertation at least 3 weeks in advance of the defense.
 The date of the dissertation must be announced in GradPath at least 2 weeks in advance for the appropriate public notice.
 The GPC will approve the dissertation announcement once all committee members have given approval to proceed which must occur at least 2 weeks in advance of the defense.

 Note: 1) Students must email the GPC with their proposed exam date and time to reserve a room.
 2) Students must send their abstract to the GPC at least one week before the defense, so a defense announcement can be sent on the colloquium email list.